 This command writes the free GPIOs of the local device.
-This command can be only run successfully if the respective pins of the local device have been configured as output pins or PWM before.
+This command can be only run successfully if the respective pins of the local device have been configured correctly before.

 Start signal Command Length Block 1 Block n CS 0x02 0x27 2 Bytes x Bytes x Bytes 1 Byte